 Did mass rallies, campaign speeches and marches matter for the fall of Germany's first democracy?
 We make both methodological and substantive contributions.
 While no history of the Nazi party's rise to power fails to emphasize the appeal of its mass gatherings, research analyzing campaign effects often finds little or no significant impact.
-This is also true of Hitler's campaign speeches, arguably the most high-profile type of event held by the Nazi Party (Selb and Munzert 2018).
+This is also true of Hitler's campaign speeches, arguably the most high-profile type of event held by the Nazi Party (Selb and Munzert 2018; Bursztyn, Egorov, and Fiorin 2020).
 Our results suggest that widespread doubts about the existence of campaign effects, both generally and during Weimar Germany's twilight years, may reflect measurement issues rather than a lack of causal effects.
-In particular, the existence of social spillovers in political campaigns is widely suspected to blur the distinction of treated and untreated areas, making it harder to find effects (Bennett and Iyengar 2008).
-Our results on social spillovers strongly suggest that this is the reason why earlier papers have often failed to find campaign effects.
-In addition, evidence on heterogenous effects - with some areas witnessing "backlash" - make it harder to pin down average treatment effects.
+Our study highlights two challenges to the interpretation of average treatment effects.
+First, the existence of social spillovers in political campaigns is widely suspected to blur the distinction of treated and untreated areas, making it harder to find effects (Bennett and Iyengar 2008).
+Our results on social spillovers strongly suggest that this is one reason why earlier papers have often failed to find campaign effects.
+Second, our evidence on heterogenous effects - with some areas witnessing "backlash" - provide another explanation for the difficulty to pin down average treatment effects.
+We observe a similar pattern for communist marches in our setting and together with evidence of heterogenous effects of campaign effects in other settings (Adena et al. 2015; Baysan 2022; Enikolopov et al. 2023), this can help to reconcile the often limited and fleeting campaign effects found in much of the existing literature (Brady, Johnston, and Sides 2006; Kalla and Broockman 2018; Le Pennec and Pons 2019; Broockman and Kalla 2023) with other evidence demonstrating the persuasive power of campaigning.

 Mass rallies were a key propaganda tool for the Nazis: Barred from state-controlled radio and faced with frequent bans on its newspapers, marches, meetings, and rallies were a crucial propaganda tool.
-Despite its large role in narrative accounts of the rise of Hitler, their effectiveness has so far not been convincingly demonstrated empirically.22 The Hamburg marches were part of a broader propaganda effort: In the run-up to the Presidential election in 1932, the Nazi party held no fewer than an astonishing 34,000 rallies, meetings and marches all over Germany.
+Despite its large role in narrative accounts of the rise of Hitler, their effectiveness has so far not been convincingly demonstrated empirically.29 The Hamburg marches were part of a broader propaganda effort: In the run-up to the Presidential election in 1932, the Nazi party held no fewer than an astonishing 34,000 rallies, meetings and marches all over Germany.
 We cannot determine the effect of this nationwide wave of gatherings from Hamburg data.
 Nonetheless, our findings strongly suggest that mass rallies and marches were highly effective: If our results for Hamburg are indicative of broader patterns, mass demonstrations facilitated the party's big breakthrough in 1932, when it became the single largest party in Germany.
 They also contributed importantly to growing polarization in the final days of Germany's first democracy.